miroi/pgf90_test/README.rst

 PGI/pgf90 compiler bug
 ======================

 Simple test of the correctness of the PGI/pgf90 compiler.
 The bug was discovered in the Dirac software (www.diracprogram.org) by Miro Ilias.
-The piece of code was programmed by AVijit Shee.
+The piece of code was programmed by Avijit Shee.

-The testing software compilation works with Intel (v14) and GNU Fortran (v4.7) compilers:
+The testing software's compilation works with Intel (v14) and GNU Fortran (v4.7) compilers:

 ::